Meet Our International Students

 - Cathy Bi, '18, a W+H international student from Beijing, China

 Wardlaw + Hartridge is proud of its long history of welcoming international students to our academic community.
 Our school's mission is to be “globally interconnected.”
 We currently host 42 international students from China.
-In addition, we have families from Ghana, Nigeria, India and Canada as well as other diplomat families from the United Nations.
+In addition, we have families from Ghana, Nigeria, India, Germany and Canada as well as other diplomat families from the United Nations.
 If you are ready to take on an exciting academic challenge, please read the information in the International Student section carefully, to learn about our admission process and understand how to submit an application.

 Wardlaw+Hartridge defines an international student as one who meets either of the following criteria: